Downtown St. John's: Nightlife

 George Street is a small road located in downtown and is the focal point of the city's nightlife.

 George Street is located downtown and is the focal point of the city's nightlife.
 The short street is populated mainly by bars and pubs, which are open later than most others in Canada.

 The street is the venue for an annual Mardi Gras celebration in October.
 However, the largest celebration on George Street is the six-night George Street Festival.
 The festival occurs at the end of July or early August and typically concludes on the Tuesday night before the Royal St. John's Regatta, which is set for the first Wednesday in August.
 Over 120,000 people making their way through the streets during the six-day period.

 Historic buildings

 St. John's is one of the oldest cities in North America, with numerous historic buildings from the nineteenth century.

 Economy

 TD Place in Downtown St. John's.
 All Big Five Canadian banks have operations in St. John's downtown core.

 Downtown St. John's is the central business district for the city and is the centre of the oil and gas industry in Eastern Canada.
 ExxonMobil Canada has its headquarters in the Cabot Building on New Gower Street, as well Chevron, Statoil and Suncor Energy along with other oil and gas companies have major operations downtown.
-Fortis Inc. have their headquarters in the Fortis Building on Water Street and they own and operate several of the office buildings and hotels downtown.
+Fortis Inc. have their headquarters in the Fortis Building on Water Street; they also own and operate several of the office buildings and hotels downtown.
 All of the Big Five Canadian banks have operations in the downtown core as well.